About

 The screen is not the real world.
 Clarity comes from stepping away.

+You can usually find me fly fishing for trout in Pennsylvania streams or training with sandbags, kettlebells, and rope flow.
 Fly fishing teaches patience with complex systems.
 You observe, adapt, and refine.
-Physical training builds resilience.
+Physical training is how I reset.
 Both translate directly to handling pressure and solving hard problems.
-The mind stays sharp when the body stays tested.

-05. The Philosophy
+05. The Background